cotarr/collab-auth/data/tls-certs/README.md

 Your web browser may require TLS certificates for testing/ This folder was created as a place to hold temporary TLS certificate files during testing.
-To reduce security risks, it is recommended that the private key not be publically readable.
+To reduce security risks, it is recommended that the private key not be publicly readable.

 The default certificate location points to "certificate.pem" and "privatekey.pem" located in this folder.
 If you generate the files as shown below, there is no need to configure a file location.